 Enhancing your home is easy with wall art ideas that add personality and interest to a space.
 The paramount rule for choosing art — and the only rule as far as we are concerned — is that the art you choose be something that gives you joy or speaks to you in some way.
 Pick a piece of art because it “matches your colors” and you have a dispensable accessory instead of an expression of your taste.
 It’s up to you and your budget what kind and size of artworks you choose.
 While not every piece appeals to every person, the beauty of art is that it hangs in your home and you are the only person who has to like it!

-Here is a small selection of pieces from the recent 2017 Art Basel and Art Miami to fuel your imagination for wall art ideas for your home.
+Here is a selection of pieces from the recent editions of Miami Art Week to fuel your imagination for wall art ideas for your home.

 If you are looking for wall art ideas that lend drama and a wow factor to a room, take a look at large scale artworks.
 While they demand a big space to be properly appreciated, if you have the right wall a massive work will anchor the room and serve as a focal point.
 This piece by artist Summer Wheat is called “Keeping Bees.”
 The imposing work is done in acrylic paint on aluminum mesh.
 Although the overall tone of the piece is neutral, dominated by black and white, it is far from boring.